-- 44.-(1) This section establishes the Register of Adopted Children which must be maintained by Director of the Department Social Welfare. - (2) The Director must record the following particulars in the Register of Adopted Children- - (a) the registration numbers allocated to records of adoption cases; - (b) the personal details of adopted children, their biological parents and their adoptive parents; - (c) records of the child's origin, identity of birth parent and medical history; and - (d) any other information prescribed by this Act or necessary for the purposes of maintaining proper adoption records.

-(2) The Director must ensure that all information held by Register of Adopted Children is preserved and that access to such information is only given to a person in accordance with this Act.
+- 44.-(1) This section establishes the Register of Adopted Children which must be maintained by the Director. - (2) The Director must record the following particulars in the Register of Adopted Children- - (a) the registration numbers allocated to records of adoption cases; - (b) the personal details of adopted children, their biological parents and their adoptive parents; - (c) records of the child's origin, identity of birth parent and medical history; and - (d) any other information prescribed by this Act or necessary for the purposes of maintaining proper adoption records. - (3) The Director must ensure that all information held by the Register of Adopted Children is preserved and that access to such information is only given to a person in accordance with this Act.